The ideal well water pressure for a home falls between 40 and 60 psi.

 You have a leaky air fill valve.

-Another quick diagnostic you can do is check for any leakages.
-Even the smallest leak may drop the water pressure.
 The main areas to look out for are joints, bents, and valves.
 The air fill valve, which is used to charge air in the tank, is a perfect place to start.
 Use soapy water to check for any air leakages within that region.

 If water starts leaking through the air fill valve, you’re out of luck.
 Most probably, the diaphragm in the pressure tank is ruptured and needs replacement.
 This usually happens when the tank is too old.